GRANTS

 Science grants are awarded for research work (doctoral dissertations and post-doctoral research), research project expenses (e.g. printing costs, translation fees), and for travel costs directly related to research work.

 The applied amount should be based on a clearly defined budget and can be freely chosen by the applicant.
-However, please note that, as a rule, the Foundation does not award individual grants exceeding the sum of twelve thousand (12 000) euros.
+However, please note that, as a rule, the Foundation does not award individual grants exceeding the sum of thirteen thousand (13 000) euros.

 The grants are intended to be used primarily within two years following the date when they were awarded.